 Who Should Consider a 401(k) Withdrawal

-Unless you’ve reached retirement age, a 401(k) withdrawal should be considered as a last resort.
-This is because of the heavy amount of taxes and penalties involved with cashing out the account early.
+A 401(k) withdrawal should be considered as a last resort unless you’ve reached retirement age and can escape the heavy amount of taxes and penalties involved with cashing out the account early.
 With that being said, it might be a good option if any of the following apply to you:

 - You have an urgent need for funds and cannot get financing elsewhere: If you need funds quickly to cover an emergency but cannot get approved for a loan, a 401(k) withdrawal can be an option as it does not have any credit or income requirements.